odicforcesounds/Art/docs/README.md

         - Maybe you will contribute.
 3. Each page can use HTML, CSS and JavaScript.
 4. Some pages are reserved: ( You may not modify them )

--   Machine World -> Storming Plan
--   Emotional Signals -> We Came In Peace
--   Shamanic Quest Dream -> Lets Make Business
--   Shamanic Quest Dream -> You are the Wood
         - Shamanic Quest Dream -> Sun Wukong
+        - Shamanic Quest Dream -> Wood - Fire
+        - Path of Shields: -> 3 - You tell me
         - Signals of Time -> Dragon & Monkey
         - Signals of Time - Eternal License
         - Tao Touch - Boom Cats
         - Tao Touch - Mystic Portal
--   Path of Shields - Nature
--   Path of Shields - Because We Love

--   ... add more (I need to organize all) - TODOS - Reserved tracks are tracks that is reserved to me.
-(Only me can change them as they are the principle)
+## About Monkeys Gifts, Application:

+.
+Emails refer to users
+.
+GPS refer to actions
+.
+Make a realtime animation of each action around the world?

+( I am not able to do that while I can imagine someone can )

-# Expression
+# The Expression

 ## Last words

 -   Monkey hopes to find as many contributions each singularity on Earth can share, while that is too much, maybe the best from each singularity is a good choice.
 -   Let me know and if you wish to tell me something:
     1. Please consider to comment one of my videos on Youtube ( for personal comments )
-    2. Join Matrix and Search for OdicforceSounds
-    3. Please understand that Monkey like to know, you like monkey artwork site, while monkey is searching for an advice, so if you don't mind, you may criticize what ever you see that can become better, giving me suggestions about it.
+    2. Please understand that Monkey like to know, you like monkey artwork site, while monkey is searching for an advice, so if you don't mind, you may criticize what ever you see that can become better, giving me suggestions about it.
     -   ( in any artwork content ) and ( in any video content ), Monkey ask that your negative expression about anything Monkey did express, should use logic ( comparative content that is described in text that points to your opinion, saying that Monkey opinion is wrong )
     -   Monkey can become better, which means: Monkey can change the way, Monkey thinks. ( new perspectives are always welcome! )

-## About Monkeys Gifts, Application:

-1. Read the Document related to them.
-2. Emails refer to users
-3. GPS refer to actions
-4. Make a realtime animation of each action around the world? ( I am not able to do that while I can imagine someone can )